manell0/MileStone-1-Couronne/README.md

 ### Picture

-The background image is a blurred image to get some color on the page.

 The selected image on the home page is modern and simple, reflecting the look and feel of the page and the game.
 The image is captivating and visually represents the site's theme.